FernandoAdames/MacOS_NewUser/README.md

 Once everything is filled in, click Create User.

 ## Step 6: Log In to the New Account (Optional)
+After clicking Create User, the new account will appear in the left-hand list under “Users & Groups.”

+Make sure the new user's account type is listed correctly (e.g., Standard).

+Optionally: Click the Apple logo  > Log Out [YourName] to view the login screen and verify the new account is visible there.

 Click the Apple logo () > Log Out [YourName]

 On the login screen, select the new user account you just created.